puppetlabs/puppet-docs/source/pe/3.0/install_windows.markdown

 Once the installer finishes:

-* Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes; you can now assign classes to the node on your puppet master or console server.
-Puppet agent can be started and stopped with the Service Control Manager or the `sc.exe` utility; see [Running Puppet on Windows](/windows/running.html#configuring-the-agent-service) for more details.
+* Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes (by default).
+You can now assign classes to the node using your puppet master or console server.
+After the first puppet run, the MCollective service will also be running and the node can now be controlled with Live Management and Orchestration.
+The puppet agent and MCollective services can be started and stopped with the Service Control Manager or the `sc.exe` utility; see [Running Puppet on Windows](/windows/running.html#configuring-the-agent-service) for more details.
 * The Start Menu will contain a Puppet folder, with shortcuts for running puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
 See [Running Puppet on Windows][running] for more details.

     ![Start Menu icons][startmenu]